Clothing 10 (CLO10)

 Students are also able to earn a Food Safe Certificate, which will enhance employment opportunities.

-What you need to know:
+What students need to know:

 Explore the beauty and fashion industry!
 Hands-on experiences to develop skills in hair care, skincare, cosmetics, and nail care techniques.
-Enhance your visual, creative and technical skills while applying the fundamentals of design to clothing and fashion.
+Enhance your visual, creative, and technical skills while applying the fundamentals of design to clothing and fashion.

 Integrated content examines the relationship between mental health and physical appearance.
 For example, how stress affects hair, skin, and nails.